Sick pay and benefits - Coronavirus update

 Universal Credit and Employment and Support Allowance

-Anyone not eligible to receive sick pay, including those earning less than an average of £118 per week, some of those working in the gig economy, or self-employed people, are able to claim Universal Credit and/or contributory Employment and Support Allowance.
+Anyone not eligible to receive sick pay, including those earning less than an average of £118 per week or self-employed people, are able to claim Universal Credit and/or contributory Employment and Support Allowance (ESA).

 For those on a low income and already claiming Universal Credit, it is designed to automatically adjust depending on people’s earnings or other income.
-However, if someone needs money urgently they can apply for an advance through the online journal.
+However, if you need money urgently, you can apply for an advance through the online journal.

 For more information and to make a claim, visit the child benefit section on the government's website.